jonathanericksen/Party_Tweets/README.md

      <img src="images/Sentiment_analysis.png" width="350" height="350">
 </p>

-The party in power (at the time these tweets were published was the republican party) exhited a higher sentiment score as their published tweets likely took a positive tone in support of current congressional political initiatives.
-Conversely, the party not in power (democrats) likely spoke in a more negative tone as they looked to deminish the achievments and legislative agenda of the current hour majority party.
+The party in power (at the time these tweets were published was the republican party) exhibited a higher sentiment score as their published tweets likely took a positive tone in support of current congressional political initiatives.
+Conversely, the party not in power (Democrats) likely spoke in a more negative tone as they looked to diminish the achievements and legislative agenda of the current hour majority party.

 ***